Positivity Bounds in Scalar Effective Field Theories at One-loop Level: Acknowledgments

 \section{Acknowledgments}

-We thank Mikael Chala, Xu Li and Shuang-Yong Zhou for useful discussions and valuable comments on the manuscripts.
+We thank Mikael Chala, Xu Li, Chia-Hsien Shen, Lian-Tao Wang and Shuang-Yong Zhou for useful discussions and valuable comments on the manuscripts.
 This work is supported by the National Natural Science Foundation of China (NSFC) under grant No. 12035008 and No. 12375091.